AlcantaroBiel/Shopping-List/README.md

 # Shopping-List
-Project of a Shopping List
+### Project of a Shopping List made during the course "Curso JavaScript Completo" by Danki Code using HTML, CSS and JS.

+Developed by Gabriel Alcantaro